iamse-blog/wic1-workshop/002-setup.md

 2. **Slack Connector** - The labs will involve sending messages to Slack channels.
 3. **API Connector** - This is a generic Web Service connector used to connect to any endpoint.
 4. **Mail Connector** - Either Office 365 or GMail
-5. **Office 365 Admin Connector** - This is required when completing the Office 365 Guest User lab.
+5. **Azure Active Directory Connector** - This is required when completing the Office 365 Guest User lab.

 **Lets set up those connectors now.**